I’m always on the lookout for new writing competitions and will update the list below as I sign up for them.

 The Thing (Must Be Included):

 The Prompt I picked: I thought it may be an interesting strategy to overlap or layer the prompts so that it guarantees the judges see the prompt's inclusion, but also to make the story and the characters more dynamic.
-I hope it works.
+I hope it catches the eyes of a few judges.

 Genre: Drama, Suspense, Horror (All my choice)